-The results are manifested in a wide range of CNC milling issues often attributed to other causes: vibration and chatter, poor tolerances, non- repeatability, poor finishes, shortened tool life, excessive spindle wear and tear, runout, and shallow depths of cuts.
+The results are manifested in a wide range of CNC milling issues often attributed to other causes: vibration and chatter, poor tolerances, non-repeatability, poor finishes, shortened tool life, excessive spindle wear and tear, run-out, and shallow depths of cuts.

-"A lot of aerospace work is really tight tolerance," said Rex Ausbun of Cling's Aerospace, a company that specializes in complex 4 and 5 axis precision machined parts.
+"A lot of aerospace work is really tight tolerance," says Rex Ausbun at Cling's Aerospace, a company that specializes in complex four- and five-axis precision machined parts.
 "When you see chatter or vibration, you know there is an issue with the toolholder."